calebhskim/grade-cstaley/README.md

 Feel free to make sound suggestions to add to the board!
 To suggest sounds make a pull-request [here](https://github.com/calebhskim/grade-cstaley-sounds).

 Note: When suggesting sounds the sounds must be a .wav file and can only be of Clinton A. Staley's voice.

+## TODO
+- Remove .wav file extension
+- Use mobile touch backend for drag and drop to enable DnD on mobile devices